 Other Vanilla Producing regions include Uganda, Kenya, India, some Pacific islands such as Fiji, Central America and Hawaii.
 All of the planifolia species of vanilla will taste fairly similar.

 Rain’s Choice Bourbon vanilla comes from Madagascar.
-Our extract contains premium vanilla bean extractives, distilled water, sugar cane alcohol and 3% sugar to soften the harsh nose of the alcohol.
+Our extract contains premium vanilla bean extractives, distilled water and sugar cane alcohol.

 We also carry an Indonesian/Papua New Guinea extract blend.
 This extract has nearly twice the required amount of vanilla bean extractives in it.
 It is ideal for use in bakeries as it stands up well to high heat.

 We additionally sell a Certified Organic Bourbon vanilla from Papua New Guinea.
 The quality of this vanilla is as good as vanilla from Madagascar.
 Note: The majority of certified organic vanilla is coming from collectives in non-traditional vanilla growing countries.